 The first thing to do was to try and protect them from drying up.
 I took reference photos and then into the fridge they went in a plastic bag!
 Sadly, overnight they had gone very brown and the lovely gold hues I wanted to paint had disappeared.
 Thank goodness there will still some on the tree for colour reference.

 I started by drawing up my three leaves onto tracing paper then used a black fine liner to outline my drawings.
-From here I could then put them on my lightpad in position and trace them off carefully with an H pencil onto my watercolour paper.
+From here I could then put them on my light pad in position and trace them off carefully with an H pencil onto my watercolour paper.

 Once transferred onto my watercolour paper I very carefully used a Faber Castell kneadable rubber to remove excess graphite.
 Take care not to rub, just press it onto the graphite and then lift it up as you go.
 If you rub you’ll ruin the surface of the paper.
 You can use Bluetac to do this too but beware some papers have less sizing than others.
-Bluetac may remove some of the surface.
+Bluetac may damage some of the paper surface.
 A Faber Castell kneadable rubber is far softer.

 Mixing the colours